AffinityGH/AutoZoom/README.md

 **Please submit all bug reports to the GitHub so I can address them!**

 Special thanks to *AceScottie* who helped me through Tkinter.
-Feel free to distribute the code, but please do not claim it as your own.